Digging for Geodes At Jacob’s Geode Mine

 The mine operates on the honor system at $25 per 5 gallon bucket of geodes.
 I only had one bucket, but I was intent on getting more.
 I got back in my car and headed down the gravel road to the mine.

 About 200 feet before the mine there is a small creek that my car definitely would not have been able to cross.
-My car thoroughly enjoys dying on low water crossings, so I parked off to the side and began packing my equipment into the mined.
+My car thoroughly enjoys dying on low water crossings, so I parked off to the side and began packing my equipment into the mine.
 It took a couple trips, and I was thoroughly out of breath by the time I was done.

 Digging for Geodes

 It was time to get to work.
 I had come hundreds of miles to get these rocks, and I was going to take home every single one I found.
 I started by looking for clear holes in the shale where previous miners had already found geodes.
-Since this was my first time and I was completely alone, I needed this hints to figure out what on earth I was doing.
+Since this was my first time and I was completely alone, I needed this hint to figure out what on earth I was doing.

 I quickly developed a system, using my pry bar to loosen the shale then my rock hammer to clear out around geodes so that I could pull them out.
 I feel like I had adequate tools, but I really feel like I should’ve brought a chisel with a broader face so that I could move more shale.
-It is so delicate that my prybar would take out small chunks rather than shifting the larger shelved.
+It is so delicate that my prybar would take out small chunks rather than shifting the larger shelves.

 I had arrived at 11am, after wasting a lot of time picking snacks at a shop on the way up.
 By 1pm I had filled half a bucket and families began arriving.
 I was pleased to see that everyone that come through over the course of the day also seemed new to this hobby just like me.
 Most of the other people had picks and spend a lot of time swinging them.
 I am already well aware of my lack of skill with a pick so I had abandoned it quickly.
 I’m not sure if it’s a height thing or a weak thing, but I’ve never been able to utilize a pick effectively.